 Degree Holder Entry Programme

-Applications to join us as a Police Officer on the Degree Holder Entry Programme are closed and will open again later in the year.
+Applications to join us as a Police Officer on the Degree Holder Entry Programme are currently closed.
 Sign up to job alerts to be the first to find out when this entry route opens.

 If you want to join the ranks of Lancashire’s police officers and already have a degree, then the Degree Holder Entry Programme (DHEP) is the route for you.
 Based on a curriculum from the College of Policing’s new PEQF framework, this intensive two-year course combines study with patrol work alongside frontline officers.
 Run in conjunction with the University of Central Lancashire (UCLan), the DHEP leads to a Graduate Diploma in Professional Policing Practice.

 New recruits are assigned to one of our Supported Development Units (SDU), where an appointed Tutor Constable will chart their progress as they alternate between periods of study and full operational duties, putting theory into practice.
 Training takes place at our Hutton HQ, UCLan Preston and online.
 Once fully trained, officers will be well qualified, both academically and operationally, to work within the modern policing environment, and can choose to specialise in one of the five core areas of policing: immediate response, community, road, intelligence or investigation.

-This is an exciting and challenging way to train as a police officer, offering job security, a starting salary of £28,551 / after 12 months £29,751 and rising to £46,044 over seven years.
+This is an exciting and challenging way to train as a police officer, offering job security, a varied career and a starting salary of £28,551 / after 12 months £29,751 and rising to £46,044 over seven years.

 Support for Underrepresented Groups

 We offer support (Positive Action) to all under-represented groups. by providing advice and guidance before and during the selection process.